dohai2105/Voz-android-App/README.md

 This forum did not support API for third party application <br/>
 so I had to use Jsoup library to craw data from website forum and show it on android device.<br/>
 <br/>
-I had supported a lot of people who used my app for almost two years<br/>
+I had supported a lot of member who used my app for almost two years<br/>
 <br/>
 https://o.voz.vn/showthread.php?t=3966363<br/>
 <br/>